 Short-term leases (those with terms of 12 months or less) are not capitalized but are expensed on a straight-line basis over the lease term.
 The majority of our short-term leases relate to equipment used on construction projects.
 These leases are entered into at periodic rental rates for an unspecified duration and typically have a termination for convenience provision.
-Short-term lease cost includes leases with terms of one month or less.

-As of September 30, 2020, the weighted-average remaining term of the Company's leases was8.8 years, and the weighted-average discount rate was4.00%.
-As of September 30, 2020, the lease liability was equal to the present value of the remaining lease payments, discounted using the incremental borrowing rate on the Company's secured debt using a single maturity discount rate, as such rate is not materially different from the discount rate applied to each of the leases in the portfolio.
+As of September 30, 2021, the weighted-average remaining term of the Company's operating leases was 9.1 years, and the weighted-average discount rate was 3.76%.
+As of September 30, 2021, the lease liability was equal to the present value of the remaining lease payments, discounted using the incremental borrowing rate on the Company's secured debt using a single maturity discount rate, as such rate is not materially different from the discount rate applied to each of the leases in the portfolio.

-The following table summarizes the Company's undiscounted lease liabilities outstanding as of September 30, 2020 (in thousands):
+The following table summarizes the Company's undiscounted lease liabilities outstanding as of September 30, 2021 (in thousands):